-Additionally the small local farmer often is diverse.
-They rely upon more than one product, to support their farm.
-This provides the farmer greater financial security, and is better for the environment.
+Additionally, the small local farmer often is diverse.
+They rely on more than one product, to support their farm.
+This provides the farmer greater financial security and is better for the environment.
 The small local farmer may grow many crops, raise a variety of livestock, and keep bees.

 When we become dependent on expansive areas of land planted in the same crop, and there’s a failure what’s the fallback?
 Diversity is always best for food security and the environment.

 Buying Local Meat